cgchoffman/final/readme.md

 - add marker where user is or default location.                 **ADDED**
  - marker isn't loading, probably too soon after map load       **FIXED**
  - need to make it load after the map finishes loading          **FIXED**
-- user_position isn't saving
+- user_position isn't saving                                    **FIXED**
 - Chrome doesn't askd for location (force location request?)
  - force request by checking if pref set
  - ask user to choose location
  - Save location as html5 savestuff feature so on Chrome when it reloads it will use that.
 - Doesn't load users location everytime if it doesn't ask for it every time
  - Add error logging when the request for position fails
  - Doesn't load user location properly on mobile

 ####Nice to haves
 - Give option for user to choose location at any time
+- use watchPoisition instead of getPosition and update user position as it gets more accurate
 - show beer stores too
 - Load information about locations (html templates for all known locations)